2005–06 Ahvaz bombings: 25 January 2006

-At least nine people were killed and 48 injured in two blasts.
+At least nine people were killed, and 48 were injured in two blasts.
 One bomb had exploded in the Kianpars area, inside the Saman Bank, and had killed at least 9 people and wounded 45 others; the second explosion took place on Golestan Road next to the Natural Resources Department, a state environmental agency, causing injuries but no deaths.
-Iranian President Mahmoud Ahmadinejad had been due to give a speech at a religious centre nearby, but the visit had been cancelled due to bad weather.
+Iranian President Mahmoud Ahmadinejad was due to give a speech at a religious centre nearby, but the visit had been cancelled due to bad weather.
 Mr Ahmadinejad's media chief said he did not believe the bombs were linked to the planned visit, because there had been a series of similar blasts last year.

-"Our heroes... in the military wing of The Arab Struggle Movement for the Liberation of Ahvaz attacked and destroyed the dens of the occupying enemy" a statement posted on an Arab separatist organisation website said.
+"Our heroes... in the military wing of The Arab Struggle Movement for the Liberation of Ahvaz attacked and destroyed the dens of the occupying enemy," a statement posted on an Arab separatist organisation website said.

-However, Iranian Foreign Minister has blamed the UK of working together with the attackers responsible for the death of eight people in Ahvaz, according to BBC.
-Iranian authorities arrest at least 50 suspects for the bombings.
+However, the Iranian Foreign Minister has blamed the UK for working together with the attackers responsible for the death of eight people in Ahvaz, according to the BBC.
+Iranian authorities arrested at least 50 suspects for the bombings.

 27 February 2006

 Two bombs exploded in the Iranian cities of Dezful and Abadan.
 In both cities, the devices were planted in the governor's offices.
 Three injuries were reported.
-According to ABC news, the twin bombs did affect the Iranian oil refinery in Abadan.
+According to ABC News, the twin bombs did affect the Iranian oil refinery in Abadan.